MCDELTAT/MK4_Accelerometer/README.md

 1. Once you are confident your connections are going to the correct pins, plug the accelerometer into the MK4 Buddy board and the mounts.
 2. Connect to the printer over USB-C to issue GCODE.
-3. ⚠️ **IMPORTANT STEP** Before setting any paramenters, gather the values that Prusa originally set on the printer.
+3. ⚠️ **IMPORTANT STEP** Before setting any parameters, gather the values that Prusa originally set on the printer.
 This will allow you to roll back to those values later if you want.
 In a GCODE control window, issue the `M593` command with no arguments.
 This will return the existing Input Shaping (IS) parameters.
 An example of my output can be found below.
 If you want to see all my Input Shaping testing results, see [Testing][6].
 ```
 Send: M593
 Recv: echo:axis X type=MZV freq=50.700001 damp=0.100000 vr=20.000000